IBM/ibmcloud-storage-utilities/block-storage-provisioner/README.md

 # Create and Attach Remote Block Storage
-`mkpvyaml` is intended to automate the provisioning of remote block storage for Portworx running on IBM IKS.
+`mkpvyaml` is intended to automate the provisioning and attaching of remote block storage for IBM IKS.

 Creation of remote block storage devices is driven by a configuration file names `yamlgen.yaml` of the following form: